rodrigoelp/little-stories/Unlikely adventures/39-Chapter-39.md

 *"It couldn't have been played by anybody else"* - Father replied, feeling all six pairs of female eyes throwing daggers at him - *"You see, this boy fit the most intrinsic requirement to be a hero."*

 *"Oh yeah?
-I really want to hear about this"* - said the Bat folding the sleeves of his robes up in preparation for a few flying punches.
+I really want to hear about this"* - said the Bat folding the sleeves of her robes up in preparation for a few flying punches.

 *"You see, the key ingredient of a good hero is to be great at being a fool"* - added Father - *"You need a fool so fool that will run head first towards an oncoming homungous-spiked-covered-octopus whilst they scream ‘In the name of glory!’"*